enricostara/kotlin-cli-chat/README.md

 It will attempt to solve common problems (such as command-line argument mapping) using only the language's expressiveness.

 The code, the comments, and the tests will be the only documentation provided by this project.
-Kotlin supports very well in writing the tests because it is expressive and concise.
+I have found that Kotlin supports very well in writing tests because it is expressive and concise.

 To be effective, I'll keep the code as simple as possible, only commenting on the most significant parts the first time.
 It might be better to clone the repository or download the zip, open the project with an appropriate IDE